Articles Tagged:

 A tribute to all the fireplaces we never used... and the one we're putting in our new log home.
 Fireplace design & placement ideas that helped me...you too!

 Dream of living in a log home?
-There are lots of reasons that old log homes can be a joy to live in, but they can also be the source of frustration and headaches.
-Here are the pros and cons of living in an old log home.
+There are lots of reasons that old log homes can be a joy to live in, but they can also be the source of frustration & headaches.

 If money were no object, which posh amenities would be on your wish list?
 Here are the things that Jim & I have talked about including in our dream home...

-I told myself that I wasn’t going to be negative — especially about any one company — when it came to talking about all the hoops we’ve had to jump through in order to get our log home financed.
-But let me just say this: We’ve had a change of heart about a couple of […]
+I told myself that I wasn't going to be negative -- especially about any one company -- when it came to talking about all the hoops we've had to jump through in order to get our log home financed.
+But let me just say this: We've had a change of heart about a couple of banks recently.
+Some of the details are mentioned here.

 There are a number of factors which can ultimately increase (or decrease) the costs associated with building your new home.
 Some things to keep in mind...